-A typical Birthlight baby yoga session teaches a range of gentle movements based on traditional Hatha yoga.
+A typical Birthlight baby yoga session teaches a range of gentle movements.
 There is a structure to the class, but most of the time we follow the baby’s cues.
 It’s about building your confidence and your baby’s sense of trust.
 The classes focus on building the bond between mother and child rather than how to achieve the perfect yoga pose.
 With our sedentary lifestyles babies spend a lot of time in car seats and baby chairs and don’t get to use their full potential for movement.
 Yoga helps your baby’s muscles to develop and can help to heal and strengthen your body after giving birth as well as many other benefits.
 Combining movement with singing, touching and eye contact makes your baby feel good.
 These positive feelings are then communicated back to you and you both feel good!
 Then there’s the relaxation, a huge part of my classes where you can learn to release, surrender and replenish your energy.

 Baby yoga is without a doubt one of the highlights of my mummy week.
 It provides me with a chance to do something fun and interactive with my son while also focusing on me.
 As a new Mum it also provides a nurturing space in which to develop, gain confidence and just as importantly make friends with other new mums.
 Julie is a great facilitator, not just a teacher and creates a lovely environment where worries can be shared and giggles a plenty can be had.

 I was also lucky enough to do Julie’s baby massage course and loved it – it proved to be a lovely bonding experience for my son and I as well as helping me to meet other new mums.
 I would highly recommend both courses!

 Ellie & Charlie